Etika

-Desmond Daniel Amofah (May 12, 1990 – c.
+Desmond Daniel Amofah (Note: Pronounced /əˈmoʊ.fɑː/ uh-MOH-fah.)
+(May 12, 1990 – c.
 June 19, 2019), better known as Etika, was an American YouTuber and live streamer.
 Amofah became known online for his dramatic reactions to Super Smash Bros. character trailers, Nintendo Direct presentations, and for playing and reacting to various games.
-He resided in the Brooklyn borough of New York City, and his father is the Ghanaian politician Owuraku Amofah.
+He resided in the Brooklyn borough of New York City; his father is the Ghanaian politician Owuraku Amofah and his granduncle is the former Ghanaian president Nana Akufo-Addo.
 Starting his online career in 2007, Amofah created his main YouTube channel, "EWNetwork" (Etika World Network), in 2012.
 His fanbase was dubbed the "JOYCONBOYZ" in reference to the Nintendo Switch controller, the Joy-Con.
 He garnered popularity following the release of Super Smash Bros.
 4, primarily stemming from his reaction videos of news surrounding the game.
 His content consisted of playthroughs of various video games, reaction videos, and pre-recorded material.
 Across his multiple YouTube channels, he amassed over 1 million subscribers and 146 million views.

 Between October 2018 and May 2019, Amofah demonstrated signs of mental distress, threatening to commit suicide on multiple occasions, and was hospitalized several times.
 During this period, Amofah uploaded pornography to the EWNetwork channel, resulting in its termination; he then posted statements on social media alluding to suicide.
 After apologizing, Amofah created another channel, "EtikaFRFX", which was terminated for identical reasons.
 He proceeded to display erratic behavior publicly, including posting cryptic messages online and streaming himself being detained by the police.

 Amofah was reported missing on June 20, 2019, after an apologetic video was uploaded to his "TR1Iceman" channel.
 (Note: Amofah was officially reported missing by the New York Police Department on June 20, 2019, but his last known communication was around 8 p.m.
 EDT the day before.)
 After recovering his body from the East River near the Manhattan Bridge, officials confirmed Amofah's death on June 25, finding it to be a suicide by drowning.
 Amofah's death was met with expressions of shock and grief by fans and fellow YouTubers, with some observers commenting that the signs of Amofah's mental deterioration were either dismissed or ignored.
 Commemorations were held to honor Amofah's career as a gaming personality, including fan-made memorials and murals.